Special Requirements

 This requirement specifies an aperture for pointing (instead of the default aperture) for all exposure pointings in the Observation.

-This requirement takes only one parameter (APERTURE NAME), which is required.
-Users may select any aperture defined in the Science Instrument Aperture File (SIAF).
-The SIAF defines apertures and their fiducial points.
+This requirement takes only one parameter (a selected Aperture Name), which is required.
+Users may select any aperture defined in the Science Instrument Aperture File (SIAF) The SIAF defines apertures and their fiducial points.
 See Table for Apertures for a list of available apertures.

 Description